The Plant of Renown

 "I will raise up for them a Plant of Renown, and they shall no more be consumed with hunger [for truth] in the land, nor bear the shame of the heathen any more.
 Thus shall they know that I the Lord their God am with them, and that they are my people."
 (Ezekiel 34:29-30 KJV)

-What at "Plant" is has been widely misunderstood, but if we look at other versions, we can get a better idea.
-For example, the Masoretic Text of the Hebrew Bible uses the term “a plantation of renown.”
-The Greek Septuagint version of the Hebrew Bible uses the term “a Plant of Peace.”
-The New International Version of the Christian Bible states it is “a land renowned for its crops,” and the New American Standard version states it is a "renowned planting place."
+What that "Plant" is has been widely misunderstood, and no wonder.
+The Greek Septuagint and the King James version of the Christian Bible lead people to believe the "Plant" was Jesus.
+However, the Hebrew Bible (Tanakh) uses the term “a plantation of renown,” while the Greek Septuagint version of the Hebrew Bible uses the term “a Plant of Peace.”
+Even the New International Version of the Christian Bible states it is “a land renowned for its crops,” and the New American Standard version states it is a "renowned planting place."

-Even so, many Christians prefer the Greek Septuagint and the King James versions because they believe that the "Plant" was Jesus.
-They believe it is the same as the "sapling" or "root" in Isaiah 53:2 which is used as a metaphor for the son of man who fulfills prophecy, and of course they think the books of Ezekiel and Isaiah were about the son of man known as Jesus of Nazareth.
+Even so, many Christians prefer the Greek Septuagint (which the early Christians studied) and the King James versions, because they do believe that the "Plant" was Jesus.
+They believe the "Plant" is the same as the "sapling" or "root" in Isaiah 53:2, terms which were used as a metaphor for the son of man who now fulfills prophecy at the end of the age.

-However, even though Isaiah used a plant metaphor for a son of man, it did not mean Jesus.
+However, the "Plant" is not synonymous with the "branch" or "root" that refers to the son of man.
 And, if we take Ezekiel’s statement in context, we can see that even though he was talking about a "good shepherd" in many instances, the "plant" or plantation speaks of an actual plant or crop.
 It is called keneh bosm in Hebrew, calamus in Greek, and Cannabis Sativa (Marijuana), as even the Hebrew University in Israel has confirmed.

 Ezekiel was writing of a "good shepherd" or a good counselor or guide because all the other shepherds [leaders] had become self-serving and had not cared for their flocks [people] or fed the hungry or tended to them that were sick, etc.